VivekReddy98/HW2_CUDA/README.md

 1) Converted 5pt Stencil to 13pt Stencil Evolve function to provide faster convergence of the Ripple.
 2) Implemented CUDA only variant and tested for various GRID sizes
 3) Implemented CUDA-MPI variant and tested for various GRID sizes on four diffent nodes, with different memory address spaces.
-4) Performance comparison and the implementational nuances are specified in p3.README.
+4) Performance comparison and the implementational nuances are specified in folder/p3.README.

 ## Task 3: Accelerating 2D Ripple Propagation Simulation using OpenMP and OpenACC
 1) Acheieved an Acceleration of 50x using OpenACC and around 30x using OpenMP.
-2) Optimizations applied and performance results are in p2.README
+2) Optimizations applied and performance results are in OpenMP.README and OpenACC.README